You are here

 Séminaire doctoral Philsci - Matteo D’Angelo et Matias Osta Velez

-Matteo D’Angelo (University of Chieti-Pescara) - titre à venir
+Matteo D’Angelo (University of Chieti-Pescara) - Logical Rules and Human Rationality

 Looking for a more exhaustive definition of the term "logic", which renders justice of its many nuances, one comes across the reductionist tendency to identify this science -- in its general sense -- with its only deductive part.
 We can ear the echo of this tendency also in non-specialistic dictionaries, in which the definition of logic, as "science of the correct reasoning", implicitly or explicitly refers to features only typical of the deductive logic.

 A critique of this standard and incorrect definition is the basis to introduce the notion of "context-situated reasoning": a notion formally introduced by Piazza and Pulcini, whose philosophical consequences are: